revealit/ardon/README.md

 -----------

-When working with the [Ardon][] source code, you might want to use [supervisor][] to automatically reload your Ardon source code whenever it changes:
+When working with the [Ardon][] source code, you might want to use [forever][] to automatically reload your Ardon source code whenever it changes.
+Run this command from the root of the project:

-    supervisor bin/ardon
+    ./node_modules/.bin/forever -w start bin/ardon runserver

 Configuration